Laquon Treadwell: 2016 season

-On August 12, 2016, Treadwell made his first appearance as a Viking in a preseason game against the Cincinnati Bengals, catching a game-high four passes for 41 yards from backup quarterback Shaun Hill and third-stringer Joel Stave.

-On November 6, 2016, Treadwell caught his first career NFL pass, which was a 15-yard reception from quarterback Sam Bradford in the first quarter against the NFC North division rival Detroit Lions.
-The reception would be Treadwell's only one of the 2016 season.
-Despite having high hopes following the draft, Treadwell's rookie year was limited as he only appeared in nine games and finished the season with only one reception for 15 yards.
+In June 2016, after being selected by the Vikings, Treadwell created a minor controversy when he posted a photo of himself on social media wearing an Oakland Raiders baseball cap.
+On August 12, Treadwell made his first appearance as a Viking in a preseason game against the Cincinnati Bengals, catching a game-high four passes for 41 yards from backup quarterback Shaun Hill and third-stringer Joel Stave.
+On November 6, Treadwell caught his first career NFL pass, which was a 15-yard reception from quarterback Sam Bradford in the first quarter against their NFC North division rival Detroit Lions.
+Despite having high hopes following the draft, Treadwell's rookie year was limited as he only appeared in nine games and finished the season with the aforementioned reception for 15 yards.

 2017 season

-In Week 2, against the Pittsburgh Steelers, Treadwell had three receptions for 33 yards.
+In Week 2 against the Pittsburgh Steelers, Treadwell had three receptions for 33 yards.
 In the 2017 season, he recorded 20 receptions for 200 receiving yards.

 2018 season

 In Week 2 against the Green Bay Packers, Treadwell scored his first professional touchdown in the 29–29 tie.
+In the 2018 season, Treadwell finished with 35 receptions for 302 receiving yards and one receiving touchdown in 15 games and seven starts.

 2019 season

-On May 1, 2019, the Vikings declined the fifth-year option on Treadwell's contract, making him a free agent in 2020.
-He was released on August 31, 2019.
-The Vikings re-signed Treadwell on September 24.

-In Week 13 against the Seattle Seahawks on Monday Night Football, Treadwell caught 1 pass for a 58 yard touchdown during the 37–30 loss.
-This was Treadwell's first touchdown catch since the second game of the 2018 season.
+On May 1, 2019, the Vikings declined the fifth-year option on Treadwell's contract, making him a free agent for the 2020 season.
+On August 31, he was waived by Minnesota as part of final roster cuts.
+The Vikings re-signed Treadwell on September 24 after Chad Beebe was placed on Injured Reserve.
+In Week 13 against the Seattle Seahawks on Monday Night Football, Treadwell caught one pass for a 58-yard touchdown during the 37–30 loss.
+This was Treadwell's first touchdown catch since Week 2 of the 2018 season He finished the 2019 season with nine receptions for 184 yards and a touchdown in 13 games and one start.

 Atlanta Falcons

-On March 25, 2020, Treadwell signed with the Atlanta Falcons before being released on September 5, 2020.
-He signed to their practice squad on September 16, 2020.
-He was placed on the practice squad/COVID-19 list by the team on November 17, 2020.
-He was restored to the practice squad and subsequently promoted to the active roster on December 1, 2020.
+On March 25, 2020, Treadwell signed with the Atlanta Falcons.
+He was released on September 5 and re-signed to the practice squad on September 16.
+Treadwell was placed on the practice squad/COVID-19 list by the team on November 17, and promoted to the active roster on December 1.
 Although seeing limited action in only five games of the 2020 season, he made six receptions on seven total targets for 49 yards and scored a single-season career-high of two touchdowns.

 Jacksonville Jaguars

 On June 18, 2021, Treadwell signed with the Jacksonville Jaguars.
-He was released on August 31, 2021 and re-signed to the practice squad the next day.
-He was promoted to the active roster on November 6, 2021.
+He was released on August 31 by the Jaguars as part of final roster cuts and re-signed to the practice squad the following day.
+He was promoted to the active roster on November 6.
+Treadwell finished the 2021 season with 33 receptions for 434 receiving yards and one receiving touchdown in 12 games and seven starts.

 On March 21, 2022, Treadwell re-signed with the Jaguars.
-He was released on August 29, 2022.
+He was released by Jacksonville on August 29 as part of preliminary roster cuts.